For queries, quotes, & demos fill out this form

 Immutable or WORM (Write-Once Read-Many) storage repositories are storage volumes that can be written only once and read or accessed as often as needed.
 The data stored in immutable storage repositories can neither be edited nor deleted for a pre-determined time period.

 Benefits of Immutable / WORM Storage

 WORM storage repositories are best fit for mitigating risk and addressing data security and integrity concerns.
 This also makes them a very handy feature when it comes to compliance regulations such as HIPAA/HITRUST, FedRAMP, FISMA, CJIS, among several others.

 When stored in immutable storage repositories, backup data is secure from threats such as ransomware attacks, virus infection, human error and other similar disasters which account for a large percentage of business data loss.

 Configure Immutable / WORM Storage Repositories with Veeam Availability Suite

-In the latest Veeam Availability Suite version 10 release, Veeam introduced immutable backup repositories.
-Prior to the release, our engineers worked with the Veeam team to ensure availability of the feature in our Veeam-ready backup and DR appliance (DR365V).
+Veeam Availability Suite includes immutable backup repositories.
+Our engineers have worked with the Veeam team to ensure availability of the feature in our Veeam-ready backup and DR appliance (DR365V).

 With the enterprise backup & disaster recovery appliance, users can leverage all the features of Veeam backup software in conjunction with StoneFly’s patented storage operating system and storage servers.

 The DR365V appliance enables users to leverage the familiar Veeam console to provision immutable backup repositories in the following ways:

 - Create immutable backup repositories with minimum local retention & long term retention on affordable and highly scalable cloud WORM storage repositories Learn more

 - Create immutable backup repositories with automated age-based data transfers between local and cloud WORM storage repositories Learn more